Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 If you are spending the entire first day of your Washington DC Three Day Itinerary on the National Mall, you will need to have a plan for eating lunch.

-For a quick, uncomplicated lunch, consider grabbing local fare from a food truck (7th Street, 14th Street and Maryland Avenue are good places to find multiple food trucks).
-For visitors planning a trip to Washington DC on a budget, consider picking up picnic foods from a local grocer and eating somewhere along the Mall with an epic view of DC landmarks.
+For a quick, uncomplicated lunch, consider grabbing local fare from a food truck.
+7th Street, 14th Street and Maryland Avenue are good places to find them.
+For those planning a trip to Washington DC on a budget, consider picking up picnic items and eating somewhere along the Mall with an epic view of DC landmarks!

 Another option is eating at one of the government building cafeterias or museum restaurants.
-Eating lunch at a government building cafeteria might seem an odd choice for your Washington DC trip planer, but the USDA Food Court is an exception.
+Eating lunch at a government cafeteria might seem an odd choice, but the USDA Food Court is an exception.

-The building food court features an array of healthy dining options – including everything from a salad bar to sushi.
-Plus, the space is air conditioned and has clean restrooms!
-(Note that the food court is accessed by non-employees via Wing 3.)
+This food court features an array of healthy dining options, including everything from a salad bar to sushi.
+Note that the food court is accessed by non-employees via Wing 3 and it closed on weekends.

-Rather than plan a DIY route and walking tour to top Washington DC tourist attractions, upgrade your sightseeing experience with a full-day guided tour of the sights – Find out more here!
+Rather than plan a DIY walking tour to top Washington DC tourist attractions, upgrade your sightseeing experience with a full-day guided tour of the sights.
+Find out more!

-On the first evening of your Washington DC tourist itinerary, plan a fun night of entertainment!
-We recommend attending one of DC’s best events – either a game or a performance – but you could also plan for an epic night of eating and drinking in DC.
+On the first evening of your Washington DC tourist itinerary, plan a fun night of entertainment.
+We recommend attending one of DC’s best events – either a game or a performance.
+Alternatively, go for an epic night of eating and drinking in DC!

 DC Sports

-As a sports-loving duo, we opted to go to a Washington Nationals baseball game (because is there anything more American than watching America’s game in the country’s capital city?).
+We suggest going to a Washington Nationals baseball game.
+Is there anything more American than watching America’s game in the country’s capital city?
 Make it a real DC experience and get a famous Half Smoke from Ben’s Chili Bowl (located inside the ballpark) for dinner.

 If the Nats are not playing, DC also hosts the Wizards (NBA), Washington Football (NFL), Capitals (NHL) and DC United (MLS Soccer).